 • Place a layer of mulch, 2-4 inches thick, under and around piñon pine trees, especially those with a diameter at chest height of greater than 3.5 inches.

 Capture more water for the trees.

-• Place erosion control structures, such as straw wattles, around the bases of the trees to trap runoff.
+Place erosion control structures, such as straw wattles or soil berms, around the bases of the trees to trap runoff.

 Don't use pesticides.